Social Listening can greatly benefit your business.

 Eric saw some cool boots and asked @Reebok where he could buy them.
 He didn’t notice that the boots were @Adidas, so, apparently he asked one company about their competitor’s product, but he got an answer anyway.

-If you react quickly to these types of situations, you could earn new clients.
+If you react quickly to these types of situations, you could win new clients.
 In Desi’s case, Asos reacted in 12 minutes, although, her audience managed to offer the solution even faster.

 My point there is that you should react very fast.
 You have to find mentions quickly and work with them.
 To do that, you need to monitor your niche, your competitors' mentions and your own brand’s mentions.